SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-import-and-export/mailbox-import-and-export.md

 title: "Mailbox imports and exports in Exchange 2016" ms.author: chrisda
 author: chrisda
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 157a7d88-d3aa-4056-9a50-df67451b14be
-description: "Learn about how administrators can import and export mailboxes to .pst files, and .pst files to mailboxes in Exchange 2016."
+description: "Summary: Learn about how administrators can import and export mailboxes to .pst files, and .pst files to mailboxes in Exchange 2016."
 ---

 # Mailbox imports and exports in Exchange 2016

-Learn about how administrators can import and export mailboxes to .pst files, and .pst files to mailboxes in Exchange 2016.
+ **Summary**: Learn about how administrators can import and export mailboxes to .pst files, and .pst files to mailboxes in Exchange 2016.

 Exchange 2016 uses the Microsoft Exchange Mailbox Replication service (MRS) to import .pst files to mailboxes, and export mailboxes to .pst files.
 The advantages of using MRS instead of Outlook to import and export mailboxes are: